Planning the funeral

 Cremation

-The Cremation Society of Great Britain estimates that more than 75% of the population now opt for cremation compared to 50% 60 years ago.
+The Cremation Society of Great Britain estimates that around 80% of the population now opt for cremation, compared to 50% 60 years ago.

 For some, cremation fulfils a cultural or religious expectation, for some it is a family tradition.
 Some see it as a way of having more time to consider where they want the physical remains of the person to be or to keep them with them at home.
 And for many it is because it’s a less costly option than burial.